spekulatius/silverstripe-timezones/README.md

 ## Installation

-For the installation you can either download, unzip the package and run dev build manually or run the following commands in your root directory:
+For the installation you can either download the package, unzip it into your project directory and run dev build manually or run the following commands in your project directory:

 ```
 composer require spekulatius/silverstripe-timezones